African soccer president Ahmad banned for 5 years by FIFA - WHIZ News

 “The circumstances that have befallen him are unfortunate and make me deeply sad,” said Phillip Chiyangwa, Ahmad’s campaign manager in 2017.

-An audit of CAF finances pointed to irregularities under Ahmad’s leadership, however.
+An audit of CAF finances pointed to irregularities and unreliable accounting under Ahmad’s leadership, however.
 The report was ordered by FIFA last year while it effectively took over running the African organization for six months.

-CAF appeared to pay about $100,000 for 18 people, including Ahmad and the heads of some of the continent’s 54 national member federations, to travel on the pilgrimage in Saudi Arabia.
+CAF appeared to pay about $100,000 toward 18 people, including Ahmad and the heads of 16 of the continent’s 54 national member federations, to travel on the pilgrimage in Saudi Arabia.

+It is unclear if officials who made the trip also face a FIFA investigation for unethical conduct.

+CAF said in a statement it was “concerned about the reputational consequences of this long procedure” against its outgoing president.

 On the field, African soccer had a difficult time during Ahmad’s presidency.
 None of Africa’s five teams at the 2018 World Cup in Russia advanced to the knockout rounds, though Senegal was eliminated from the group stage only by a rare tiebreaker of disciplinary record.